Are you are visiting our website from Mainland China?

-Further optimisation potential was identified for Hapag-Lloyd’s most modern vessels, those in the “Hamburg Express” class.
+Further optimisation potential was identified for Hapag-Lloyd’s most modern vessels.
 The propellers at the stern are replaced in order to adapt the individual performance profile of a vessel.

 A connection to onshore power means that auxiliary diesel engines used to generate electricity can remain switched off while the vessels are in port.
 The result is significantly improved air quality near the harbour.
 Emissions and noise pollution are reduced.

-So far 22 vessels of our fleet have been fitted with the necessary equipment for connecting to onshore power while in port (also known as “Onshore Power Supply” (OPS), “Alternative Maritime Power” (AMP) or “Cold Ironing”).
-The ten ships of the “Hamburg Express” class are technically prepared and can easily be equipped with Onshore Power units if respective ports offer a power plug in the future.
+So far multiple Hapag-Lloyd vessels of have been fitted with the necessary equipment for connecting to onshore power while in port (also known as “Onshore Power Supply” (OPS), “Alternative Maritime Power” (AMP) or “Cold Ironing”).

 Coastal waters are home to some of the most fragile ecosystems in the world.
 We treat them with an appropriate level of care and, for this reason, participate in voluntary conservation programmes in ports around the world: